Industrial 3D Printing and its Benefits to Product Design and Manufacturing

 There are very little design limitations and the technology is suitable for printing functional products and complex designs of end products and prototypes.
 The powder works also as support material and its removal should be taken into consideration in product design.
 Overall, the surface quality and other features and similar to objects printed with HP MJF technology.
 There are a couple of significant differences, though.
 SLS prints are white whereas MJF prints are grey.
 MJF prints have also a higher density.
 Thanks to the white colour dyeing of SLS is easy and the variety of colours wide.

-Metal printing is currently the fastest growing area in 3D printing industry globally.
-It has two common technologies, Selective Laser Melting (SLM) and Electron Beam Melting.
-Both technologies are based on use of heat for melting the metal powder, SLM with laser and EBM with electron beams.
+Metal printing is currently the fastest growing area in the 3D printing industry globally.
+It has two common technologies, Selective Laser Melting (SLM) and Electron Beam Melting (EBM).
+Both technologies are based on the use of heat for melting the metal powder, in SLM with laser and in EBM with electron beams.
 Both of them require a support structure that works also as a heat conductor.
-There is a wide variety of available metal materials aluminium and steel being the most commonly used.
+There is a wide variety of available metal materials aluminum and steel being the most commonly used.

-Quality of the metal prints is equal to products manufactured with traditional methods when it comes to chemical combounds, mechanical features as well as micro structure.
+Quality of the metal prints is equal to products manufactured with traditional methods with regards to chemical compounds, mechanical features as well as microstructure.
 Printed objects can and should be designed so that they are optimized for their functionality, which enables smaller and lighter solutions.
 This is one of the reasons why especially aircraft and vehicle industries are increasingly implementing 3D printing to their processes.
-The wider implementation across different industries has been slowed by metal printing’s significantly higher cost compared to plastic printing, that is mainly due to more expensive equipment and material, but especially due to demanding and labor intensive post-processing of the prints.
+The wider implementation across different industries has been slowed down significantly by higher cost of metal printing compared with plastic printing, that is mainly due to more expensive equipment and material, but especially due to demanding and labor intensive post-processing of the prints.

 Dyeing is the most commonly asked post-processing service.
-In dyeing the objects are sunk into dye that is absorbed into the object.
-This method doesn’t impact the measurements, surface quality or other features of the object.
-HP MJF prints are natuarally grey in the surface and black inside, which limits the amount of available dyeing colours.
-At the moment black is the only option for them.
-For SLS prints there are more colour options.
+In dyeing, the objects are sunk into a dye that is absorbed into the object.
+This method does not impact the measurements, surface quality or other features of the object.
+HP MJF prints are naturally grey on the surface and black inside, which limits the number of available dyeing colours.
+At the moment black is the only option.
+For SLS prints, there are more colour options.

-We paint / varnish single products and series of few pieces ourselves.
-For bigger batches and more demanding needs we use a professional paintshop.
+We paint / varnish single products and a series of few pieces ourselves.
+For bigger batches and for more demanding needs, we use a professional paint shop.
 This service is available for all plastic prints.

-We offer also selected special coatings for prints as well as do various assembly work like for example attaching screw inserts etc. A smaller scale silicon molding with 3D printed molds and laser cutting can be found from our service offering, too.
+We offer also selected special coatings for prints and perform various assembly work, for example attaching screw inserts, etc. A smaller scale silicon molding with 3D printed molds and laser cutting is part of the service we offer.

 Contact us and ask more about the additional services.